 Complete, organized genre tags

-It was tedious, but now searching or browsing makes sense—no more "Track 01" disasters or mystery albums.
+It was tedious, but now searching or browsing makes sense—no more typo errors, "Track 01" disasters, or mystery albums.

 Step 4: Album Art That Doesn't Hurt Your Eyes

-Scrolling through iTunes used to be visually painful—low-res, blurry covers everywhere.
+Scrolling through iTunes used to be visually painful—low-res, blurry (or missing) covers everywhere.
 I replaced them with high-res versions whenever possible.

 Step 5: The "Wait!
 Where Did That Go?"
 Moment

-Rebuilding my library meant rediscovering tracks I'd forgotten—but also realizing some were gone.
-Some purchases, like the entire Moon Music album by Coldplay, disappeared after I switched to my iPhone 17 Pro Max.
-I assumed iTunes would still have them locally if I hadn't copied them to my external drive—nope.
+Rebuilding my library meant digging up tracks I'd totally forgotten—and noticing some were just... gone.
+Like the entire Moon Music album by Coldplay, which vanished after I switched to my iPhone 17 Pro Max.
+I figured iTunes would still have them locally if I hadn't copied them to my external drive—wrong.
+(Thankfully, I was eventually able to re-download many of my iTunes Store purchases for free.)

 It was frustrating, but it reminded me to focus on the music I can control.
 My iTunes library is now smaller, curated, and intentional—even if my full external collection is still massive.